Avereniect/AVEL/README.md

-The hope is that this will make it possible for users of the library to write the majority of their code in a convenient way, and only fall back to intrinsics when they need to take advantage of specialized instructions.
+The hope is that this will make it possible for users of the library to write the majority of their code in a convenient way, and only fall back to intrinsics when they need to take advantage of more specialized instructions.

 ## Documentation
 The library's documentation consists of simple Markdown files provided in the